 This course presents methods and materials to assess the needs and plan instructional interventions for student with reading difficulties.
 Students will learn to analyze and interpret formal and informal reading assessments and use instructional techniques to improve reading in students with a range of reading difficulties (K-12).
 The course includes an examination of literacy development among diverse learners.
-Prerequisites: RDG 503 or EDU 501.
+Twenty hours of field experience is included.
+Prerequisites: RDG 503, RDG 504, or current teaching certification.